-Immediately following the Corporate Reorganization, the issued share capital of GH Research PLC (aside from the subscriber shares) mirrored the issued and outstanding share capital of GH Research Ireland Limited, except that the nominal value of each share is \$0.01.
-Following the conversion of each of the different classes of shares in GH Research PLC, the Share Consolidation and this offering, the authorized share capital of GH Research PLC immediately upon the SEC declaring this registration statement effective will be 40,000,000,000 ordinary shares of nominal value \$0.025 each.
+Immediately following the Corporate Reorganization, the issued share capital of GH Research PLC will (aside from the subscriber shares) mirror the issued and outstanding share capital of GH Research Ireland Limited, but the nominal value of each share will be \$0.01.
+Following the conversion of each of the different classes of shares in GH Research PLC and this offering, the authorized share capital of GH Research PLC immediately upon completion of the offering is ordinary shares of nominal value \$0.01 each.